0

 Serve the tehina with a crunchy rice pilaf or your favourite salad, steamed or roasted vegetables, or as a dip.

-I printed this recipe in 2017 when I came across it in the Globe and Mail, published by Tara O’brady, and I have been making all sorts of variations since.
-Use fewer tomatoes or none, add bitter green leaves or cut the zucchini into thick slabs and grill until slightly charred, rather than eating raw.
-The dressing I keep the same as it is a gem!
-However, keep in mind if the garden is overgrown with dill, coriander, mint or similar soft herbs, they can be added into the dressing as well or instead.
+Use fewer tomatoes or none, add bitter green leaves, or cut the zucchini into thick slabs and grill until slightly charred rather than eating raw.
+I keep the dressing the same, as it is a gem!
+However, keep in mind that if the garden is overgrown with dill, coriander, mint, or similar soft herbs, they can be added to the dressing as well or instead.

 easy basil dressing